Aly Cohen, MD, FACR

-Dr. Cohen’s strong interest in environmental chemical exposure has lead to collaborations with several non-profit environmental health and disease prevention groups, including Cancer Schmancer (CancerSchmancer.org), The Suppers Programs (TheSupperPrograms.org) and the Environmental Working Group (EWG.org) to create a CME accredited presentation on endocrine disrupting chemicals and their relationship to human health, designed specifically for physicians, nurses and other health professionals.
+Dr. Cohen’s strong interest in environmental chemical exposure has lead to collaborations with several non-profit environmental health and disease prevention groups, including Cancer Schmancer (CancerSchmancer.org), The Suppers Programs (TheSupperPrograms.org) and the Environmental Working Group (EWG.org).
+In 2012, she created a CME accredited presentation on endocrine disrupting chemicals and their relationship to human health, designed specifically for physicians, nurses and other health professionals.
 She lectures nationally on this topic to communities, academic institutions and medical schools.
 She has been a consultant for major corporations such as Knowledge Universe to help reduce the chemical exposure of infants and toddlers in over 2,000 KinderCare Daycares across the United States.
 Currently, she is working as a medical investigator in the Paulsboro, New Jersey train derailment in 2012 that spilled thousands of gallons of polyvinyl chloride.
 In addition to the education of adults on this topic, Dr. Cohen has extended her message to the education of young people.
-She piloted programs at Princeton High School to integrate environmental health information into the current health curriculum.
+She is currently piloting a program at Princeton High School to integrate environmental health information into the current health curriculum.
 She was asked to lecture at NAEYC’s 2014 National Institute for Early Childhood Professional Development, in June.
-In 2017, Dr. Cohen co-edited and was a contributing authoring for the textbook, “Integrative Environmental Medicine”, published through the Weil/Oxford University Press academic book series.
-She was recently honored with the 2015 Healthcare Heroes Award for Education, and has been voted “Top Doc New Jersey” for 2016, 2017, 2018, 2019 and 2020 for rheumatology and she received the Burton L. Eichler humanitarian award for her community work in environmental health education.
-Dr. Cohen taped a TEDx talk entitled, “How to Protect Your Kids from Toxic Chemicals” in 2019, and her new book, “Non-Toxic: Living Healthy in a Chemical World”, published by Oxford University Press, will be released in 2020.
+In 2017, Dr. Cohen co-edited and was a contributing authoring for the textbook, “Integrative Environmental Medicine”, which is part of the Weil/Oxford University Press academic book series.
+She was honored with the 2015 New Jersey Healthcare Heroes Award for Education.
+She was recognized by her medical colleagues for "Top Docs NJ" in 2016, 2017, 2018, 2019 and 2020 for rheumatology and she received the Burton L. Eichler humanitarian award for her community work in environmental health education.
+Dr. Cohen taped a TEDx talk entitled, "How to protect your kids from toxic chemicals" in 2019, and her new book, "Non-Toxic: Guide to Living Healthy in a Chemical World", published by Oxford University Press, was released in 2020.

 As a recognized advocate for health education, Dr. Cohen also works as a writer, interviewer and producer for children and adult health programs on an array of network and cable TV channels.
 She is also a published medical author.